 Foods with high fiber content generally have a low GI.
 However, other factors also contribute to a food's glycemic response, such as the type of carbohydrate or sugar present, the physical characteristic of the food matrix and the presence of organic acids.
-For example, one study found considerable differences in blood glucose response between processed snack meals (chocolate-coated candy bar or a cola drink with crisps) and whole-food snack meals (raisins and peanuts or bananas and peanuts),154 which were designed to provide equal amounts of fat and energy.
+For example, one study found considerable differences in blood glucose response between processed snack meals (chocolate-coated candy bar or a cola drink with crisps) and whole-food snack meals (raisins and peanuts or bananas and peanuts),158 which were designed to provide equal amounts of fat and energy.
 Peak glucose concentrations tended to be higher after the candy bar snack and the cola drink snack than after either of the peanut snacks.
 Plasma insulin levels were significantly lower after the raisin-peanut snack than after the candy bar and cola drink snack.
 The area under the insulin curve (Table 14) was 68%, 75% and 52% lower after the raisin-peanut snack than after the candy bar, the cola drink and the banana-peanut snacks, respectively.
 The comparison between the raisin-peanut snack and the banana-peanut snack is particularly interesting, since both meals had similar total carbohydrate, sugar, fat and protein content.
-Factors thought to contribute to raisins' lower glycemic response were the viscous texture of its food matrix when chewed; the presence of tartaric acid and the type of sugar present (about 50% fructose).
+Factors thought to contribute to raisins' lower glycemic response were the viscous texture of its food matrix when chewed, the presence of tartaric acid and the type of sugar present (about 50% fructose).

 In conclusion, all studies assessing raisin GI show that raisins are a low to moderate GI food and that the insulin response is proportional to their GI.
+Moreover, a serving of raisins has the equivalent glycemic response as one serving of grapes.

 Table 14.
-Areas under the plasma glucose and insulin curves after different snack meals ^{† ‡} vi.
+Areas under the plasma glucose and insulin curves after differentsnack meals ^{†‡} vi.
 Raisins, Polyphenols and Incidence of Diabetes

-\dagger Mean \pm SEM; \ddagger Adapted from Oettle, et al.
+\dagger Mean \pm SEM; \ddagger Adapted from Oettle et al.